photo of turmeric roots which is the plant part people are interested in as remedy for insomnia

 That’s because your body pumps out stress hormones which trigger inflammation.

 And if you’re living with ongoing inflammation from stress and other causes, you may experience more pain during the night which keeps you awake.
-The Inflammation may also throw off your sleep cycles causing you to feel less rested even when you do sleep.
+Inflammation may also throw off your sleep cycles causing you to feel less rested even when you do sleep.

 Since deep restful sleep is also important for healing the body, too little sleep can trigger more inflammation in the body.
 If you’re not careful, you can get into a cycle of poor sleep and pain.